cajasmota/Slides/README.md

 # Slides
-Here I will put all my slides used on my lectures and worshops
+Here I will put all my slides used on my lectures, conferences and worshops